bit4woo/domain_hunter/README.md

 2018-10-30: Big Change: try to find sub-domains, similar domains , related domains of an organization(enterprise), not only a domain.

 2018-11-01: Add "Add to domain hunter"  menu  in site map tree.

+2019-07-06: Use multiple thread to improve search speed.
+Use regex to find more domain in every response.

 **xmind of domain collection**